The Social and Behavioral Sciences programs are designed for people with a passion for making a difference in the lives of others.

 Professors in this degree program are skilled corrections professionals, who bring real-world knowledge to the courses they teach.
 Completion of our online Bachelor of Science in Corrections program can prepare you to pursue a career such as*:

-At this time, residents of the following states may not enroll in the online Bachelor of Science in Corrections program: Kentucky and Minnesota.
+At this time, residents of Minnesota may not enroll in the online Bachelor of Science in Corrections program.

 Access gainful employment information, including program length, tuition costs, financing options, and success rates.